Prosecco & Petals

 When trying this style, it is worth varying skirt volumes to see what shape suits your figure most.
 Once you have the silhouette, you like most then add more detail, such as lace or sequins.

 Everyone.
 This range varies enormously, and there is an a-line style to flatter any figure.
 This style will look beautiful in pictures and is very easy to dance the night away in too.
+Bridal shops normally have an extensive range of this style due to its popularity.
+The Aline is a good style to use to compare against more dramatic silhouettes.

 This dress combines a figure-hugging bodice and skirt that natural sweeps out from below a fitted bottom.
 This gives a striking style that will enhance curves.
 This dress is less forgiving for those who want to enjoy a lot of food on the day and can be harder to sit comfortably in.

-Drop waist dresses suit those with longer bodies, shorter brides and those who do not like the cut of princess or A-line waist.
+Drop waist dresses suit those with longer bodies, shorter brides and those who do not like the cut of a princess or A-line waist.
 This style can also be much more light-weight to wear all day and has an element of sexiness to it.

 A ball gown wedding dress is the classic Cinderella or princess look with a fitted bodice and full skirt that fans out from the waist.